How to find us

 In 2016 we extended the coaching to some Adult sessions, but take-up was dissapointing.
 We decided in 2017 that we would have to suspend our coaching programme as well as club sessions, because of the poor state of the playing surface which was evidently putting clients off.
 We also reduced membership fees in successive years to compensate for the deterioration of the surface, and then in 2019 stopped taking fees altogether.
 Consequently we now have no income at all, and have been eating through our sinking fund just to keep up the basic maintenance.

-In August 2020 we surrended our lease to the Parish Council, and are now in a new arrangement whereby the Parish Council manages the grounds maintenance and capital projects, while we run the LTA-affiliated Club and get on with the rewarding part of it, i.e. running coaching and tournaments and so on.
-The Parish Council's project to replace the old courts with a MUGA is well underway, and when that is completed we will be renting the courts for our Members' use on six out of seven days per week.
-We look forward to a new era of tennis provision in Stapleford.
+In August 2020 we surrended our lease to the Parish Council, and are now in a new arrangement whereby the Parish Council manages the grounds maintenance and capital projects, while we run the LTA-affiliated Club and get on with the rewarding part of it, i.e. running club sessions, coaching and tournaments and so on.
+The Parish Council's project to replace the very tired old macadam courts with a floodlit, carpet-surfaced MUGA completed in July 2021.
+Welcome to a new era of tennis provision in Stapleford!

 Stapleford Tennis Club acknowledges the duty of care to safeguard and promote the welfare of children and adults at risk.
 The club is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and LTA requirements.
 A copy of the club’s full safeguarding policy is available from the club’s website, or contact a Committee member.